Backdoors to Tractable Answer-Set Programming: Target Class Horn

-We first consider the important case $\Horn^*$ as the target class for backdoors.
-It is well known that normal Horn programs have a unique answer set and this set can be found in linear time~\cite{DowlingGallier84}, hence $\Horn$ and $\Horn^*$ are enumerable.
-The following lemma shows that $\Horn^*$ is particularly well suited as a target class.
+In this section we consider the important case $\Horn$ as the target class for backdoors.
+As a consequence of Lemma~\ref{lem:horn-lineartime}, $\Horn$ is linear-time enumerable.
+The following lemma shows that strong and deletion $\tautext{\Horn}$-backdoors coincide.